Molecular mechanism of Sickle cell hepatic Crisis

 Molecular mechanism and therapeutic implications of hepatic iron homeostasis in sickle cell disease.

 Chronically transfused SCD patients develop severe iron overload in liver, heart, spleen, and endocrine organs with increased expression of inflammatory markers and mortality.
 Similarly increased hemolysis due to haemoglobin polymerization leads to continuous accumulation of iron particles in SCD.
 However, baseline changes in hepatic iron metabolism and homeostasis due to ongoing hemolysis is relatively less understood in SCD.
 Under normal physiological conditions iron is predominantly stored in hepatocytes as ferritin form.
 Apart from hepatocytes, kupffer cells (hepatic macrophages) are also involved in iron metabolism through engulfing and phagocytosing iron particles and promoting iron homeostasis in the liver.
 Previous studies have shown that iron accumulation from increased hemolysis associated with SCD, activated macrophages to an M1-like proinflammatory phenotype via ROS and TLR4-controlled signaling which was preventable by heme scavengers or iron chelators.
 Although macrophage activation is known phenotype of SCD, the role of tissue specific macrophages in SCD induced chronic organ injury initiation, progression or maintenance is not well understood.
-Similarly how the hepcidin-ferroportin axis work in hepatocyte and macrophages in SCD liver is also not known.
-We are interested in understanding these molecular interactions using mouse models, basic biochemistry , molecular biology and imaging techniques.
+We are interested in understanding the role of kupffer cells in SCD iron homeostasis.
+Additionally, we are also interested in identifying novel biomarkers of hepatic iron overload using mouse models, basic biochemistry , molecular biology and imaging techniques.